Onemanwolf/ARM_DevOps_Pipeline_Web_App_Sql/Lab/web-app-sql-database.md

 - Template location (templateLocation): Set to Linked artifact.
 This is location of your template and the parameters files.
 - Template (cmsFile): Set to $(Build.ArtifactStagingDirectory)/azuredeploy.json.
 This is the path to the ARM template.
 - Template parameters (cmsParametersFile): Set to $(Build.ArtifactStagingDirectory)/azuredeploy.parameters.json.
 This is the path to the parameters file for your ARM template.
-- Override template parameters (overrideParameters): Set to -siteName $(siteName) -administratorLogin $(adminUser) -administratorLoginPassword $(ARM_PASS) to use the variables you created earlier.
+- Override template parameters (overrideParameters): Set to -siteName $(skuName) -administratorLogin $(adminUser) -administratorLoginPassword $(administratorLoginPassword) to use the variables you created earlier.
 These values will replace the parameters set in your template parameters file.
 - Deployment mode (deploymentMode): The way resources should be deployed.
-Set to Incremental.
-Incremental keeps resources that are not in the ARM template and is faster than Complete.
+Set to **Incremental**. **Incremental** keeps resources that are not in the ARM template and is faster than **Complete**.
 Validate mode lets you find problems with the template before deploying.

 ```yml